 EXHIBIT P CONTRACTOR’S PROPOSAL

+EXHIBIT Q ANNUAL RECOVERED ORGANIC WASTE PRODUCT PROCUREMENT TARGET

+EXHIBIT R CONTRACTOR’S GUARANTY

 EXHIBIT Q

 ANNUAL RECOVERED ORGANIC WASTE PRODUCT PROCUREMENT TARGET

 SB 1383 (short-lived climate pollutants) was approved by the Governor in September 2016.
 Beginning January 1, 2022, SB 1383 required cities and counties to annually procure specific quantities of recovered organic waste product.
 The SB 1383 regulations relevant to this Agreement are in the California Code of Regulations, Title 14, Division 7, Chapter 12 (“Regulations”).
 The Regulations set forth quantities of ROWP, including compost, that municipalities must procure (“ROWP Target(s)”).
 The parties intend that if SB 1383 is amended from time to time or its implementing code sections or regulations renumbered or reorganized, the amended and renumbered sections or regulations will be read into this Agreement and replace any specific references.